 Leadership provides direction and demonstrates its commitment to internal controls and risk management.
 They also share the organization’s values regarding ethical behaviors and about “toeing the line.”
 Equally important, leaders promote a culture where transparency, honesty, and accountability are valued.

 In such organizations, risk assessments are performed regularly.
 The controls system itself is monitored continuously and reviewed periodically.
 Any problems that are discovered are addressed quickly.

 Make ZenGRC Part of Your Internal Control System

 Feeling overwhelmed about implementing internal controls in your organization?
 Need a unified foundation for all your compliance needs?

-ROAR can help!
+ZenGRC can help!

-ROAR will reveal risk across your business so you can act quickly to prevent adverse circumstances.
+ZenGRC will reveal risk across your business so you can act quickly to prevent adverse circumstances.
 It will also enable you to evaluate your risk program and continually monitor compliance and compliance violations.

 Schedule a demo to know more about ZenGRC’s rich suite of features for your system of internal controls.